 3. Avoid Fabrics Like Cotton and Jeans

 Fabrics like cotton and jeans have bad wicking properties, meaning they trap moisture inside the clothes and dry very slowly.
-This keeps the body cold and invites common cold and hypothermia.
+This keeps the body cold and invites common colds and hypothermia.

 Opt for clothes made out of merino wool or polyester.
 These clothes dry quickly and keep your body warm.